AuraDigital99/mcmint/README.md

 # mcmint
-Code for the Minecraft Mod, "Minecraft Mint."
-A mod meant to improve Minecraft's core mechanics and gameplay.
+Code for the Minecraft Mod, "Minecraft Mint" a mod meant to improve Minecraft's core mechanics and gameplay.